RockmanEXEZone/chaudloader/README.md

 -- Utility functions
 --

+-- Requires a module from the mods directory. function require(name: string): any

--- Print a log line.
+-- Prints a log line.
 function print(...)
 ```